Annex Helps Flatten The Curve Handmade Masks

 FTC delivered the masks to high-risk populations in hospices, women’s shelters, community organizations, and the Immigrant Services Society of BC.

-“This was a grassroots effort with volunteers ranging from 29 to 90 years old,” Ms. Gabe added.
+“This was a grassroots effort, and the demography of sewers was between 29 and 90 years old,” Ms. Gabe added.

 The initiative was completely volunteer-driven, with some volunteers going above and beyond to make substantial contributions.
-One of them was Helen Summers, the mother of Stacey Cerniuk, CEO of Annex.
+One of them was Helen Summers, the mother of Stacey Cerniuk, CEO of Annex Consulting Group.

-“Helen Summers made a lot of masks, and she invited her friends to volunteer.
-She really supported the organization,” Ms. Ozier said, who also is the Communications Lead for the project and editor of the FTC newsletter.
+“Helen Summers made a lot of masks, and she invited her friends to come and volunteer.
+She really supported the organization,” Ms. Ozier said.

-As of June 2020, the curve representing new COVID-19 cases in British Columbia is plateauing.
-FTC has made 2993 masks and is working on phase two of its plan.
+As of June 10th, with only ten new cases reported as COVID-19 positive, the curve in British Columbia is plateauing.
+FTC has made more than 2,500 masks and is now working on phase two of its plan.

 “We have a robust evaluation plan with metrics and data to assess phase one of the initiative.
 We are also holding webinars to work with other organizations across BC to understand their plans.
 We don’t want to duplicate what others are doing.
 We want to find gaps and niches and work to address them,” Ms. Gabe expressed.

-The Canadian government has started opening the economy and experts are concerned about a potential second wave of cases.
+As the Canadian government has started opening the economy, experts are concerned about the second wave of cases.
 Provincial Health Officer, Dr. Bonnie Henry, has warned that the pandemic is far from over.
-If it does resurge, FTC will be ready to respond with second and third phases of the handmade masks initiative.
+If it does resurge, FTC will be ready to respond with its second and third phases.

 Annex Consulting Group is an IT recruitment and solutions company that provides IT contractors, employees, and project teams to clients across North America.
 Established in 1998, Annex has placed thousands of IT and business professionals for hundreds of clients with an industry-leading 97% customer satisfaction rating.